AyoGHub/esp32-smart-lamp-ir-controller/README.md

 ## System Design, Wiring and Power

   - The ESP32 is powered via a USB-C cable from a smart device or power outlet (stable 5 V).
 It retrieves inputs from a smartphone via Bluetooth, while the IR receiver reads signals from the remote.
-  - The receiver, transmitter, potentiometer, RGB LED, and analog joystick are connected to ESP32 GPIO pins via a breadboard and jumper wires
+  - The receiver, transmitter, potentiometer, RGB LED, and analog joystick are integrated with the ESP32 GPIO pins via a breadboard and jumper wires
   - The IR receiver and transmitter were positioned to maintain reliable line-of-sight reception from the remote and transmission to the TV
  - A plastic flashlight housing provides structural support and encloses the RGB LED.
 The wiring is encased in cardboard